-Porter is currently at work on a second book, entitled The Art of the Queue: Bodies in Wait from the Revolution to the Post-Soviet Era.
+Porter is currently at work on a second book, entitled The Art of the Queue: From the Revolution to the Putin Era.
 This book explores standing in line as a paradigmatic experience of Soviet everyday life and a generator of aesthetic forms.
-Porter was awarded a 2015-16 Postdoctoral Fellowship at Harvard University’s Davis Center for Russian and Eurasian Studies in support of the project, and she was interviewed about it on the Davis Center's podcast, “The Eurasian Enigma.”
-An article drawn from the manuscript appeared in a Fall 2017 cluster on Soviet queue culture in the Slavic and East European Journal.
+Porter was awarded a 2015-16 Postdoctoral Fellowship at Harvard University’s Davis Center for Russian and Eurasian Studies in support of this project, and she was interviewed about it on the Davis Center's podcast, “The Eurasian Enigma.”

 Porter is also presently conducting research on the rise of the women’s emancipation movement and the emerging science of energy in late nineteenth-century Russia.